RTS2/rts2/scripts/rts2saf/sphinx/offline.rst

 The script ``rts2saf_analyze.py`` provides a very basic analysis, namely

- 1) the minimum of the fitted function
+ 1) the extremes of the fitted function for FWHM and optionally for flux
- 2) a linear fit of the minima as a function of ambient temperature if available in FITS header
+ 2) a linear fit of the FWHM minima as a function of ambient temperature if available in FITS header
  3) FITS image display through ``DS9`` together with their region files.

 ``rts2saf_analyze.py`` is not restricted to ``RST2/rts2saf_focus.py`` created FITS files